Why New Chapter Coaching Is Your Best Choice

 - Proven Leader – Carolyn was elected both the first female junior partner and then general partner of her Boston law firm.
 She currently serves on the board of directors of three nonprofit organizations; she was elected and serves as an officer on each of these organizations.

 - Gets Results – Carolyn has always been results oriented in her work, evaluating the success of a program, training, or event, by the satisfaction (and other indicators) of the participants.
-She continues to measure her work in this way. (e.g. Customer feedback; ROI)
+She continues to measure her work in this way. (e.g. Net promoter score; customer feedback; ROI)

 - Understands Transitions, Personal and Professional – Carolyn has spent the majority of the last three years of her career focused on the work of executive transition management.
 During this time, she advised state affiliates on the strategic management of nearly 20 executive transitions.
 Additionally, over the past eight years, she has negotiated life and career transitions.
 She knows firsthand the challenges of trying to deal with these challenges with grace and equanimity.

-- Sees Challenges As Opportunities –Carolyn’s positive attitude enables her to see challenges and obstacles as opportunities to grow, adopt new perspectives, and rise to new heights.
+- Sees Challenges As Opportunities —Carolyn’s positive attitude enables her to see challenges and obstacles as opportunities to grow, adopt new perspectives, and rise to new heights.
 It is in the moments when we are most challenged that we transform into our best versions of ourselves.
-Carolyn put this philosophy into practice when, in 2006, she embraced the challenges of creating a new department as the new Director of Affiliate Development of a national nonprofit organization.
+Carolyn put this philosophy into practice when, in 2006, when she embraced the challenges of creating a new department of a national nonprofit organization, and again in 2008, when, in the midst of the greatest recession since 1929, she started what is now her own thriving business.